Major Offensive Launched in Mali

 The current offensive reflects a convergence of insurgent and separatist pressure rather than a unified campaign.
 JNIM’s objective remains expansion of influence and erosion of state presence, while Tuareg factions are pursuing renewed autonomy in northern Mali.
 The simultaneous timing, however, is forcing Malian forces into a multi-front defensive posture that reduces their ability to mass combat power or regain the initiative.

-The last major offensive of this scale took place in 2012-2013.
+The last major offensive in Mali of this scale took place in 2012-2013.
 Should the Malian government fall the country could be the first fully Islamic Republic in west Africa.
 The risk of spillover into the region is rising.
 Southern Mali and the bordering states of Burkina Faso and Niger remain highly vulnerable.
 The Sahel-wide insurgent freedom of movement is increasing.

 Image: Map derived from an image in Congressional Research Service publication entitled “U.S. Counterterrorism Priorities and Challenges in Africa”, December 2019, page 2, CRS TE10044.
 The map depicts operating areas of AQIM, JNIM, and affiliates in red and ISIS-Greater Sahara and affiliates in blue.